What's a Judgment Assignment?

 The person who now owns your judgment is called the “assignee” and also the “judgment creditor.”
 You were the “original judgment creditor.”
 Whatever payments the debtor is compelled to make, whether directly or through liens and garnishments, would now be made to the assignee and current judgment creditor.

 Meanwhile, you and the assignee would have a contractual agreement stating that you will get a percentage of whatever they collect.
-They would also prepare all the documents needed to file with the court and will usually cover your Notary fee as well.

 If you currently hold a judgment but don't have the time, energy and/or money to collect, consider the pros and cons of assigning your judgment.